lanelevesque/web-dex/README.md

 The front end is now accessible at: http://localhost:5173/

 Now, we will run the backend locally.

-Press CTRL+C to enter more commands.
+Open a new terminal window & navigate back to the web-dex directory.

 Now, run the following commands.

 ```
-cd ../express-pokedex
+cd express-pokedex
 npm install
 npm start
 ```

-The backend is now running and available at http://localhost:5173/
+The backend is now running and available at http://127.0.0.1:3000